AheadIO/awesome-open-content/README.md

 ## Volumetric
 * [EmberGen VDB](https://jangafx.com/software/embergen/download/free-vdb-animations/) - Free VDB Volumes Created With EmberGen

+## Other Awesome Lists:
+* [ASWF Asset Repository working group](https://wiki.aswf.io/display/ARW/Links+to+Open+Assets) - A list of assets and notes about their relevance to the ASWF Asset Repository working group.

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!